djourd1/trainR2022/content/en/tidyverse/Chapter3/01_JoinTables.md

 ## The case study

-Let's suppose that you have conducted a survey, where all respondents gave some demographic informations: name, city and age.
+Let's suppose that you conducted a survey where all respondents gave some demographic informations: name, city and age.

 ```r